Trustpilot

 Arrival day: Usually a Thursday – this will be confirmed before you book your flights

-Transfer details: Assuming you arrive with the rest of the group, we will transfer you to a hostel in Vancouver for the first night.
-The next morning, Tory shows you where you can register for your Social Insurance Number before you hop on the coach and head up the Sea to Sky Highway (Highway 99) to Whistler.
+Transfer details: Assuming you arrive with the rest of the group, we will transfer you to a hostel for the first night.
+The next morning, our rep shows you where you can register for your Social Insurance Number before you hop on the coach and head up the Sea to Sky Highway (Highway 99) to Whistler.
 The journey takes about two and a half hours.
 On arrival, we’ll get you checked in and give you time to settle into your accommodation before beginning our thorough orientation.

 Departure day: Usually a Thursday.
 If you are flying home on our end date, the airport transfer is included.
 If you are returning on a different date you will need to organise your own transport.